 The annual financial report also includes the independent auditor's report on Internal Control Over Financial Reporting, as well as Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-Also included is Independent Auditor's Report on Compliance for Each Major Federal and State Program; Report on Internal Control Over Compliance; and Report on the Schedule of Expenditures of Federal Awards and State Programs Required by Uniform Guidance, Chapter 10.650 Rules of the Auditor General.
-There is a Schedule of Expenditures of Federal Awards and State Programs and notes thereto together with a Schedule of Findings and Questioned Costs.
+Also included is the independent auditor's report on Compliance for Each Major Federal Program and State Financial Assistance; Report on Internal Control Over Compliance; and Report on the Schedule of Expenditures of Federal Awards and State Financial Assistance Required by Uniform Guidance, Florida Chapter 10.650, Rules of the Auditor General.
+There is a Schedule of Expenditures of Federal Awards and State Financial Assistance and notes thereto together with a Schedule of Findings and Questioned Costs.